Lisfranc injury: Treatment

 According to a 1997 study, for severe Lisfranc injuries, open reduction with internal fixation (ORIF) and temporary screw or Kirschner wire fixation is the treatment of choice.
 The foot cannot be allowed to bear weight for a minimum of six weeks.
-Partial weight-bearing may then begin, with full weight bearing after an additional several weeks, depending on the specific injury.
-K-wires are typically removed after six weeks, before weight bearing, while screws are often removed after 12 weeks.
+Partial weight-bearing may then begin, with full weight-bearing after an additional several weeks, depending on the specific injury.
+K-wires are typically removed after six weeks, before weight-bearing, while screws are often removed after 12 weeks.

 When a Lisfranc injury is characterized by significant displacement of the tarsometatarsal joint(s), nonoperative treatment often leads to severe loss of function and long-term disability secondary to chronic pain and sometimes to a planovalgus deformity.
 In cases with severe pain, loss of function, or progressive deformity that has failed to respond to nonoperative treatment, mid-tarsal and tarsometatarsal arthrodesis (operative fusion of the bones) may be indicated.

+Rehabilitation for Lisfranc injuries involves strengthening exercises and mobility training after the initial healing phase.
+EMS foot massagers have emerged as a supportive therapy to improve muscle activity, reduce stiffness, and enhance blood flow in the affected foot.
+Their effectiveness depends on correct usage and approval from a healthcare professional.

 History

 During the Napoleonic Wars, Jacques Lisfranc de St. Martin encountered a soldier who had developed vascular compromise and secondary gangrene of the foot after a fall from a horse.
 Subsequently, Lisfranc performed an amputation at the level of the tarsometatarsal joints, and that area of the foot has since been referred to as the namesake "Lisfranc joint".
 Although Lisfranc did not describe a specific mechanism of injury or classification scheme, a Lisfranc injury has come to mean a dislocation or fracture-dislocation injury at the tarsometatarsal joints.